 What should I expect the day of testing?

 Try not to arrive too early for your appointment.
 The waiting room is small and adding extra sitting time to the testing process can be frustrating for your child.
 If you arrive more than 5 minutes before your appointment time, I suggest taking a walk along Oak Street and returning at your scheduled time.

 When you arrive, I will come out to introduce myself and then return shortly with paperwork for the parent to complete while testing is in progress.
 It is my job to make your child feel as comfortable as possible.
 I make every attempt to minimize any tension your child might experience about separating from you.
 Please feel free to talk with me before your appointment time about any concerns you may have.

 For a 3 year old, testing typically takes around 25 minutes.

 For a 4-5 year old, testing time is anywhere from 40 to 60 minutes.

 When is my feedback session and who should come?

-The feedback appointment will be made the day of testing.
+The feedback appointment will be made the day of (or shortly after) testing.
 This 20-minute meeting will typically be scheduled 1-2 weeks after the date of testing.
 Feedback sessions take place in my office.
-This is a parent-only feedback session.
+This is a parent-only meeting.
 It is no problem if both parents cannot attend.
 The parent who is present will leave with a copy of the report and should be able to explain the results based on our time together.
 I am always available for additional questions.